ilokhat/2018_TSI_vibes/README.md

 ![archi_itowns](VIBES/itowns_archi2.png)

 The goal is to make this tool as general as possible, which means it must not depend on just one example.
 On the contrary, it should be usable on any example containing a 3D object on an instance of the globe, as a full-fledged functionality of iTowns.
-Therefore, we will create a new class Symbolizer, which will manage the menu and the 3D render.
+Therefore, we will create a new class Symbolizer, which will manage the 3D render.
 We will also extend the loading functionalities of iTowns in order to handle .obj files and other formats, using a new class called ModelLoader.

+(image architecture with our functionalities)

 ### 3D stylization process